 6. Personalized Engraved Bricks

 Each year we build a sidewalk using bricks purchased by people who want to honor a friend or perhaps a pet.
 The sidewalk is in the front lawn of the shelter and bricks can contain up to three lines of text, a maximum of 15 characters in each line.
-Bricks cost $100 and may be ordered on the Donation Form or by downloading the brick order form and returned to the shelter.
+Bricks cost $100 and may be ordered on the Donation Form or by filling out this form and returned to the shelter.

 7. Spay It Forward

 Spay/Neuter is vital to our goal of drastically reducing euthanasia at our shelter.
 And our Spay It Forward Fund helps many animals receive this important procedure.
 Specifically, feral cats and pit bulls (the two most overpopulated animals in our community) benefit greatly from this Fund.
 We offer a drastically reduced fee for ferals ($15 per cat) and we provide neuter for all York County pit bulls for only $65 and spay for $75.
 Providing these discounted services is draining on our resources but donations from our Spay It Forward help to subsidize the costs.
 Please consider making a donation to the Spay It Forward Fund.
 It is a tangible way to help reduce pet overpopulation.

 8. Equine Care Fund